As an Amazon Associate I earn from qualifying purchases.

 The catch is, can you produce something of value that people actually want?

 There is a ton of money in digital products but the space is also quite crowded.
-If you have a technical skill or a great personality there is still room to distance yourself from the competition and make good money.
+If you have technical skills or a great personality there is still room to distance yourself from the competition and make good money.

 Spend your time producing the best product you can and then use your investment budget to experiment with ads and drive traffic to your product.